The Inner Workings of Photography Print Shops

 We first asked these photographers about how they chose images & product offerings to feature in their shop, and how their process differs from when they are photographing for clients.

 “Shooting for the print shop is very organic,” says KT.
 “It’s still just ‘personal work’, so there is no exact assignment.
-This allows me to be very relaxed and exploratory.
+This allows me to be very relaxed and just explore.
 I let my curiosity lead the way.”

 Wanderlust, KT Merry